-- To understand the importance and the functioning of transmission line parameters. - To understand the concepts of Lines and Insulators. - To acquire knowledge on the performance of Transmission lines. - To acquire knowledge on Underground Cabilitys - To become familiar with the function of different components used in Transmission and Distribution levels of power system and modelling of these components.
+- To understand the importance and the functioning of transmission line parameters. - To understand the concepts of Lines and Insulators. - To acquire knowledge on the performance of Transmission lines. - To understand the importance of distribution of the electric power in power system. - To acquire knowledge on Underground Cabilitys - To become familiar with the function of different components used in Transmission and Distribution levels of power system and modelling of these components.